Lithicsoft/Neutron/README.md

 ## How to Contribute

 We welcome contributions from developers and enthusiasts alike.
 If you're interested in improving Neutron or adding new features, feel free to fork the repository and submit a pull request with your changes.
-You can learn more with our wiki.
+You can learn more with our [Github repo](https://github.com/Lithicsoft/Neutron).

 ## Getting Started